John R. Davis Jr.: Poland

-Davis was first posted to Poland from 1960 to 1963, before returning again from 1973 to 1976. as deputy chief of mission.
+Davis was first posted to Poland from 1960 to 1963, before returning again from 1973 to 1976 as deputy chief of mission.
 During these trips, his children became fluent in Polish, and Davis became well known.

 Chargé d'affaires

-John Roger Davis Jr was the director of Eastern European affairs at the US State Department when Polish General Wojciech Jaruzelski declared martial law on Dec 13, 1981.
+John Roger Davis Jr. was the director of Eastern European affairs at the US State Department when Polish General Wojciech Jaruzelski declared martial law on December 13, 1981.
 Solidarity was suspended and then officially banned in October 1982 and many people were arrested.

-With the departure of Ambassador Francis J. Meehan during the imposition of martial law in Poland, and the subsequent Polish refusal to accept his announced successor, the United States lacked a permanent representative in Poland.
+With the departure of Ambassador Francis J. Meehan during the imposition of martial law in Poland and the subsequent Polish refusal to accept his announced successor, the United States lacked a permanent representative in Poland.
 Relations between Poland and the United States were at an all-time low when Davis was sent by President Reagan as the United States chargé d'affaires, beginning in September 1983.

-In October, 1983, Lech Walesa won the Nobel peace prize.
-Walesa, fearful that if he left Poland the authorities would not let him return, sent his wife Danuta to accept the prize on his behalf.
-Davis went to Gdansk to deliver President Reagan’s congratulations to Mr. Walesa, joining Walesa and a dozen of his supporters in the study of the rectory of St Brigid’s church, where they listened to the radio broadcast from Oslo.
+In October 1983, Lech Wałęsa won the Nobel Peace Prize.
+Wałęsa, fearful that if he left Poland the authorities would not let him return, sent his wife Danuta to accept the prize on his behalf.
+Davis went to Gdańsk to deliver President Reagan’s congratulations to Mr. Wałęsa, joining Wałęsa and a dozen of his supporters in the study of the rectory of St. Brigid’s church, where they listened to the radio broadcast from Oslo.

-On October 20, 1984, Father Jerzy Popieluszko, a Solidarity supporter who was known for his outspoken sermons, was reported missing.
-Popieluszko’s driver said he and the priest had been abducted by 3 men and that he had managed to escape but didn’t know what happened to the priest, who he had seen being put into the trunk of the car.
-On Oct 30, 1984, Popieluszko’s body was found, bound with rope and thrown into a reservoir near Torun.
-He had been strangled.
-A secret policeman confessed to being part of the plot.
-The funeral was held on Nov 3, 1984.
+On October 20, 1984, Father Jerzy Popiełuszko, a Solidarity supporter who was known for his outspoken sermons, was assassinated by Polish secret police.
+His funeral was held on November 3, 1984.
 Senator Kennedy attempted to attend but the Polish government would not give him a visa.
 Davis was the only foreign diplomat at the funeral.
 The crowd numbered close to a half million people.

 John R Davis Jr. at memorial mass on first anniversary of Father Popieluszko's death, October 1985.
-Lech Walesa and Tadeusz Mazowiecki in row behind him..
+Lech Wałęsa and Tadeusz Mazowiecki in row behind him.

 During these years Davis worked behind the scenes to help get Solidarity members out of jail.
-The U.S. Government was very reluctant to appear conciliatory towards Poland and was watching in particular the fate of "the eleven" - top Solidarity leaders who had been in prison for two years and who were still awaiting trial.op Solidarity leaders who had been in prison for two years and who were still awaiting trial.
+The U.S. Government was very reluctant to appear conciliatory towards Poland and was watching in particular the fate of "the eleven", top Solidarity leaders who had been in prison for two years and who were still awaiting trial.